New frequency guidelines rattle telecom operators

-Safaricom has clashed with the industry regulator over a proposed law touching on the distribution of spectrum.
+Safaricom has clashed with the industry regulator over a proposed law touching on the distribution of frequencies.

 This follows the release of the Frequency Spectrum Management Guidelines 2020 by the regulator to guide the State’s distribution of the resource.